-The YTS collects detailed information regarding the quantity and frequency of tobacco use (cigarettes, chewing tobacco, snuff and cigars) by adolescents.
-It also measures knowledge, perceptions and attitudes on health risks associated with tobacco use, indicators of the impact of media and advertising, enforcement of minors’ access regulations and laws, school tobacco curriculum, cessation, and exposure to secondhand smoke.
+The YTS collects detailed information regarding the quantity and frequency of tobacco use (cigarettes, chewing tobacco, snuff, cigars, and e-cigarettes) by adolescents.
+It also measures knowledge, perceptions and attitudes on health risks associated with tobacco use, indicators of the impact of media and advertising, minors’ access to tobacco products, school tobacco curriculum, tobacco initiation, addiction and cessation, and exposure to secondhand smoke.
 The questions on YTS have been tested by CDC to ensure that they are reliable and valid and the survey administration procedures were designed to protect the confidentiality of the student and school district and encourage honest responses from the students.

 Who is eligible to participate?

 Nebraska conducts the YTS in high schools.
 Public high school students in grades 9-12 are eligible to participate.

 When is it conducted?